aalmada/SpanAndRefs/PITCHME.md

 +++

-## Value Types

-- Allocated on the stack
-  + Except when "boxed"
-- Arguments passed by value
-  + Full content is copied every time

-Note:

-- Allocated on the stack **is an advantage**.
-- Arguments passed by value **may be a disadvange**.

-+++

 ## Value over Reference Types

-- Smaller memory footprint.
+- Allocated on the stack (except when "boxed")
-- Less GC overhead.
+  + Less GC overhead.
+- No "methods table".
+  + Smaller memory footprint.
-- Better performance on interface method calls.
+  + Better performance on interface method calls.
+- Passed-by-value
+  + **More overhead when calling methods!**

 +++